Troll: The Tale of a Tail

-Troll: The Tale of a Tail (Troll – Kongens hale) is a 2018 Norwegian-Canadian computer-animated high fantasy adventure film directed by Kristian Kamp and co-directed by Kevin Munroe.
+Troll: The Tale of a Tail (Troll – Kongens hale) is a 2018 Norwegian-Canadian computer-animated high fantasy adventure film directed by Kevin Munroe and co-directed by Kristian Kamp.
 A co-production between the Norwegian Sagatoon and Canadian Blue Bug Entertainment, the film was released on 25 December 2018, for a worldwide gross of $1,080,895.
 With a budget of 120 million Norwegian krone, it is one of the most expensive Norwegian films ever made.

 Premise

 Trym, the prince of the trolls, and a small group of friends have to embark on a journey to Draugen to save his father, King Grom, who has been turned into stone and had his tail stolen by an evil tyrant.

 Production

 Production for the film lasted 15 years, beginning in 2003 and concluding in 2018.
 The budget of 120 million Norwegian krone was financed entirely by private investors.
 According to director Kamp, he wanted to do everything in Norway, however it did not work out financially.
 Kamp went to look elsewhere for funding for the film, and traveled to India, Germany and the United States, before ending up in Canada, where the studio Blue Bug Entertainment agreed to help finance the film.